-Central University of Finance and Economics, in Beijing, and the Howe School offer joint master’s programs in Enterprise Project Management and Business Intelligence and Analytics.
+Central University of Finance and Economics, in Beijing, and the Howe School Howe School of Technology Management offer joint master’s programs in Enterprise Project Management and Business Intelligence and Analytics.
 Students in the EPM program can choose to either complete their degrees in Beijing or Hoboken, through a “stay at home” selection — with a blend of CUFE, online and Stevens-taught classes in China — or by spending a year studying on the Stevens campus.
 The BI&A program is offered through a combination of studies in China and the United States.
 Students who complete the program may be eligible to remain in the United States for further training or employment.

 For additional information on either of these programs, contact Dr. Michael zur Muehlen, associate dean of graduate studies at the Howe School.